Aziz Yıldırım

-Aziz Yıldırım (born 2 November 1952) was the 36th chairman of the Turkish multi-sport club Fenerbahçe SK.
+Aziz Yıldırım (born 2 November 1952) is a Turkish businessman and civil engineer who served as the 36th chairman of the Turkish multi-sport club Fenerbahçe SK.
 He lost the election held on 3 June 2018 to Ali Koç which made him the 37th president of the Turkish club.
 He served the club as the president from 1998 to 2018.
 He has a degree in civil engineering.